zshuaeva/Closetify/README.md

 ## Design

 ## Shoes microservice
-Test comment (changes should be seen in "shoe-branch") Explain your models and integration with the wardrobe microservice, here.
+Test comment (changes should be seen in "shoe-branch", test 2) Explain your models and integration with the wardrobe microservice, here.